gazbert/bxbot/README.md

 the sample `exchange.xml` config files for details.

 The `<network-config>` section is optional.
 If present, the `<connection-timeout>`, `<non-fatal-error-codes>`, and `<non-fatal-error-messages>` sections must be set.
-This section is used by the inbuilt Exchange Adapters to configure their network configuration as detailed below:
+This section is used by the inbuilt Exchange Adapters to set their network configuration as detailed below:

 * The `<connection-timeout>` is the timeout value that the exchange adapter will wait on socket connect/socket read when